Alwayz Ready

 Alwayz Ready was a professional wrestling pay-per-view (PPV) event promoted by the National Wrestling Alliance.
 It took place on June 11, 2022 at the Knoxville Convention Center in Knoxville, Tennessee.

 Thirteen matches were contested at the event, including two on the pre-show.
 In the main event, Trevor Murdoch defeated Nick Aldis, Thom Latimer and Sam Shaw in a fatal four-way match for the vacant NWA Worlds Heavyweight Championship.
 In other prominent matches, The Commonwealth Connection (Doug Williams and Harry Smith) defeated La Rebelión (Bestia 666 and Mecha Wolf 450) to win the NWA World Tag Team Championship and Pretty Empowered (Ella Envy and Kenzie Paige) defeated The Hex (Allysin Kay and Marti Belle) to win the NWA World Women's Tag Team Championship.
-Also on the show, Aron Stevens lost to Murdoch in his last match before retiring from wrestling.
+Also on the show, in the opening bout, Aron Stevens lost to Murdoch in his last match before retiring from wrestling.

 Production

 Background

 On April 25, 2022, the National Wrestling Alliance announced that NWA Alwayz Ready would take place on June 11 in Knoxville, Tennessee.

 After learning about the NWA's next pay-per-view event taking place in Knoxville, NWA Worlds Heavyweight Champion Matt Cardona, in storyline, demanded that the event be dedicated to him if he was going to wrestle in the city.
 This included his entrance music ("When The Lights Go Down" by Downstait) acting as the show's main theme song, promotional material to feature his brand and likeness, a modified NWA logo that reads "MCWA" (Matt Cardona Wrestling Alliance), and even the event's name being his catchphrase.